-We explain below some tips that will be useful to improve performance when you carry out large scale simulations using world top-level supercomputers.
+We explain below some tips that will be useful to improve performance when you carry out large scale simulations using supercomputers.
 Therefore, the following contents will only be useful only for limited users.

 2.6.1 Improve the performance of the eigenvalues solver